 SODCL’s expertise includes renovation and new construction in the light industrial, education, healthcare, government and commercial building sectors.

-For the first quarter of 2013, Stuart Olson Dominion delivered 48% of Churchill’s consolidated revenues(1), (5)% of EBITDA(1)(2) (earnings before interest, taxes, depreciation and amortization) and 66% of total backlog.
+During the first nine months of 2013, Stuart Olson Dominion delivered 45% of Churchill’s consolidated revenues(1), 5% of EBITDA(1)(2) (earnings before interest, taxes, depreciation and amortization) and 73% of total backlog.

 Following the acquisition of The Dominion Company Inc. (Dominion) in July 2010, Stuart Olson Constructors Inc. (Stuart Olson) and Dominion were operationally combined to form Stuart Olson Dominion (SODCL).
 Headquartered in Calgary, Alberta, SODCL constructs commercial, institutional and industrial buildings.
 Stuart Olson and Dominion have been general contractors since 1939 and 1911, respectively, and during the last several years both have become key players in Western Canada’s building markets.
 SODCL has branch offices in Richmond, British Columbia; Calgary, Alberta; Edmonton, Alberta; Saskatoon, Saskatchewan; Regina, Saskatchewan; and Winnipeg, Manitoba.